10 Principles for a Successful B2B Thought Leadership Strategy

 8. Avoid a narrow approach:

 Don’t disregard those whitepapers or research reports as they do still have a role to play.
-And, do not forget video, but don’t do video unless you can make the content compelling.
+And, do not forget podcasts and video, but don’t do them unless you can make the content compelling.

 Remember, not only does thought leadership provide you with an opportunity to be a credible and insightful leader, it also enables people reading it to make better business decisions.
 They are better informed after reading it.